Three relevant factors

 If at the time of the will maker’s own death there are no surviving beneficiaries to inherit and the Will doesn’t have any clauses saying what should happen the entire estate falls into intestacy.

-Given how 3 factors can affect what happens to the distribution of an estate it makes no sense for anyone to be using will templates obtained online or elsewhere.
-It also makes no sense for anyone to use online will generation sites that provide little guidance if at all.
+If it can affect what happens to the distribution of an estate it makes no sense for anyone to be using will templates obtained online or elsewhere.
+It also makes no sense for anyone to use online will generation sites that provide little or no guidance.

 If you’re looking to have your own will written without a lawyer it’s very important that you be able to make your will with all of these possibilities in mind.
 It’s equally important that you be able to rely on a resource that is aware of all of these issues and possibilities.